yzhang-gh/vscode-markdown/README.md

 ### Print Markdown to HTML

-- Commands `Markdown: Print current document to HTML` and `Markdown: Print documents to HTML`
+- Commands `Markdown: Print current document to HTML` and `Markdown: Print documents to HTML` (batch mode)

 - **Compatible** with other installed Markdown plugins (e.g. [Markdown Footnotes](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-footnotes))
   The exported HTML should look the same as inside VSCode.

+- Use comment `<!-- title: Your Title -->` to specify a title of the exported HTML.

 - Plain links to `.md` files will be converted to `.html`.